 Isn’t it interesting when you learn something easily and quickly – have you noticed how you do it?
 It is usually because you are interested in the subject and/or have a strong motivation to learn.
 But one of the other reasons is that you have involved your whole brain in the learning process.
 This means you are activating the left and right hemispheres as well as your limbic system, consciously or subconsciously, in the learning process.
-Think about when you can’t stop singing a jingle or a popular song.
-Words are connected to sound and the whole song often has an emotional tie – this is using all 3 parts of your brain effectively.

 The right brain is visual and sees the whole picture at once.
 It uses symbols, images, melodies, patterns and imagistic and intuitive thinking.